MichielNoback/java_jupyterbook/02_syntax/methods.md

 Internally they are translated into an `array`.
 :::

 The alert reader will have noticed that the default `base` value has disappeared.
 That is because if we also want to overload this variant, the compiler does not know to distinguish between constructors anymore.
-A solution woould be to extract the base into an enum constant:
+A solution would be to extract the base into an enum constant:

 ```java
 public enum PizzaBase {